Is It Still Good to Ya

 Is It Still Good to Ya is the sixth studio album recorded by American vocal duo Ashford & Simpson, released in 1978 on the Warner Bros. label.
 The album was remastered and reissued with bonus tracks in 2015 by Big Break Records.
+The album sold more than 500,000 copies in its first two years of release.

 Chart performance

 The album peaked at No. 1 on the R&B albums chart.
 It also reached No. 20 on the Billboard 200.
 The album features the single, "It Seems to Hang On", which peaked at No. 2 on the Hot Soul Singles chart.
 The title track also charted at No. 12 on the Hot Soul Singles chart.

 The title track was subsequently covered by Teddy Pendergrass, in a version produced by the duo on his 1980 album T.P. which peaked at No. 3 on the R&B albums chart and No. 14 on the Billboard 200.